uncleLian/vue2-news/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8088
+# serve with hot reload at localhost:8084 or localhost:8086
 npm run dev

 # build for production with minification